 defeat in 2001, Michael unsuccessfully contested the leadership of the

 party.
 In 2005 Michael left the House of Commons.
 He has made a number of television programmes for BBC2 including Art that shook the world: Richard Wagner’s Ring, Portillo in Euroland, Elizabeth I in the series Great Britons, When Michael Portillo became a single mum, Portillo Goes Wild in Spain (a natural history programme) and The Science of Killing (for Horizon).
+There followed documentaries on the unburied bodies from the Spanish Civil War and on Guantanamo Bay.
+In 2010 BBC Radio 4 carried his 3-part series “Democracy on Trial”.
 For BBC4 he has made several series of Dinner with Portillo, a discussion programme, and in 2008 The Lady’s not for Spurning (about Margaret Thatcher’s legacy).
-In 2006 he joined The Moral Maze team on BBC Radio 4.
+Since 2006 he has been on The Moral Maze team on BBC Radio 4.
 In 2003 he began the weekly political discussion programme This Week on BBC1 with fellow presenters Andrew Neil and Diane Abbott MP.
-Beginning in 2004 Michael became a frequent columnist on The Sunday Times and was the theatre critic of The New Statesman between 2004 and 2006.
-In 2008 he chaired the judges of the Man Booker prize. |
+He has made 100 programmes in the series Great British Railway Journeys and Great Continental Railway Journeys for BBC2.
+For six years he was a weekly columnist on The Sunday Times and was the theatre critic of The New Statesman between 2004 and 2006. |

 ||